MizaGBF/GBFLT/readme.md

 ### Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
-* Click on a button to increase the counter.
+* Left Click on a button to increase the counter.
+* Right Click on a button to decrease the counter.
 * The reset button will reset the current tab.
-* You can use the toggle button to switch to the "Substract" mode and make counters decrease.
+* The raid buttons modify the total raid done.
+It's also modified if another item is modified.
+* The chest buttons (if present) modify the total chest obtained.
+It's also modified if another item is modified.
 * The values are saved every minute or on exit, if they have been modified.

 ### Bug?